dropwizard/dropwizard/docs/source/manual/testing.rst

 Integration Testing
 ===================

-It can be useful to start up your entire app and hit it with real HTTP requests during testing.
+It can be useful to start up your entire application and hit it with real HTTP requests during testing.
+The ``dropwizard-testing`` module offers helper classes for your easily doing so.
+The optional ``dropwizard-client`` module offers more helpers, e.g. a custom JerseyClientBuilder, which is aware of your application's environment.

 JUnit
 -----